tekknolagi/tekknolagi.github.com/_posts/2023-08-31-profile-guided-types.md

   working on the JIT

-That's not to say that JITs are bad---I have worked on several; they are not--but they are not a perfect fit for every situation.
+That's not to say that JITs are bad---I have worked on several; they are not---but they are not a perfect fit for every situation.

 Assuming you're either on board or otherwise curious, I'll paint you a little picture.